qzxtu/Roblox-Fps-Unlocker/README.md

 ## Disclaimer

-External Roblox FPS Unlocker is a third-party tool and is not affiliated with or endorsed by Roblox Corporation.
+Roblox FPS Unlocker is a third-party tool and is not affiliated with or endorsed by Roblox Corporation.
 Use this tool at your own risk.